 - After one day, the cashew cream should have a slightly sour, lemony taste, like fresh cream cheese.
 Transfer to a clean bowl, cover with plastic film to touch and place in the refrigerator for about 4 hours.

 - Then, carefully remove the cheeses from the springform pans and place them on a plate or small baking sheet lined with parchment paper.
-Salt both sides with about ¼ teaspoon of salt.
+Salt on both sides with about 1/4 tsp of salt.
 Do the same for the sides.
 Use your finger to gently spread the salt on the surface of the cheese.

 - Place the cheeses in your refrigerator.